chriscn/speedtest-to-influxdb/README.md

 This is a Python script that will continuously run the official Speedtest CLI application by Ookla, takes input from environment variables, formats data and writes it to an InfluxDB database.

 This script will allow you to measure your internet connections speed and consistency over time.
 It uses env variables as configuration.
 It's as easy to use as telling your Docker server a 1 line command and you'll be set.
 Using Grafana you can start exploring this data easily.

-I built a grafana dashboard for this data that can be found at https://grafana.com/grafana/dashboards/13053
+[breadlysm](https://github.com/breadlysm) built a Grafana dashboard for this data that can be found at (https://grafana.com/grafana/dashboards/13053)[https://grafana.com/grafana/dashboards/13053].

 ![Grafana Dashboard](https://grafana.com/api/dashboards/13053/images/8976/image)

 There are some added features to allow some additional details that Ookla provides as tags on your data.
 Some examples are your current ISP, the interface being used, the server who hosted the test.
 Overtime, you could identify if some serers are performing better than others.

 ## Configuring the script

 The InfluxDB connection settings are controlled by environment variables.

 The variables available are:
-- INFLUX_DB_ADDRESS = 192.168.1.xxx
+- INFLUX_DB_ADDRESS = 192.168.xxx.xxx
 - INFLUX_DB_PORT = 8086
 - INFLUX_DB_USER = user
 - INFLUX_DB_PASSWORD = pass